REAL ESTATE FUNDS

 General Partner Incentive, Carried Interest, or Performance Fees

-Assuming the real estate investment fund is profitable after the properties have been sold, the general partner will typically be paid an incentive fee, which may be called the carried interest or a performance fee.
-After the properties are sold and the investors are paid all of the preferred return owed to them plus their original investment amount, the general partner will typically receive a catch-up fee (an amount that is likely the same percentage as the split of the profits as applied to the cumulative profits above the original investment amount) and then a split of all remaining profits.
+Assuming the real estate investment fund is profitable after the properties have been sold, the general partner will typically be paid an incentive allocation, which may be called the carried interest or a performance allocation.
+After the properties are sold and the investors are paid all of the preferred return owed to them plus their original investment amount, the general partner will typically receive a catch-up amount (an amount that is likely the same percentage as the split of the profits as applied to the cumulative profits above the original investment amount) and then receive a split of all remaining profits.
+Performance allocations typically range from 20% - 50% or may be set up in a tiered structure so that the general partner may receive greater incentive amounts based on greater profits generated.

 Get in Touch